OofMon2301/2023-UNI-Vault/2023/Semester 2 2023/MATH1051/Chapter 2/Functions.md

 # [[Functions]]
 #MATH1051

-## 2.1 Definition: Function, domain, range
+## 2.1 Definition: Function, Domain, Range

 Let $X$ and $Y$ be subsets of $\mathbb{R}$.
 A function $f:X \to Y$ is a rule which assigns to every element $x\in X$ *exactly one* element $f(x)\in Y$ called the value of $f$ at $x$.
 Here $X$ is called the *domain* of $f$ and
 $$